Adam Hall (alpine skier): Life

 At the 2010 Winter Paralympics, Hall won a gold medal in the men's slalom event, standing.
 He placed 8th in the men's super combined and 7th in the men's super-G, standing.

 At the 2018 Winter Paralympics, Hall again won a gold medal in the men's slalom event, standing, and also won a bronze medal in the super combined standing.
 He was also named as a co-recipient of the 2018 Whang Youn Dai Achievement Award.

 In 2022, he won the silver medal in the men's standing slalom event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.

 Hall was appointed a Member of the New Zealand Order of Merit in the 2011 Queen's Birthday Honours, for services to sport.

+At the 2026 Winter Paralympics, Hall won a silver medal in the men's slalom (standing) event.
+As a result, he tied the record for most Winter Paralympic medals, alongside Patrick Cooper to become the most decorated New Zealand Winter Paralympian.